 Alex also shares here, that he enjoys getting out and skiing with the Faction collective, including both fans and investors, potential as well as existing.
 They have an annual investors meeting with pro skiers to test out next year's equipment, and this is important to Alex, who wants to build a company that people want to be a part of, because the angel investors need to enjoy the business.

 FW apparel that goes beyond skiing.
 They have samples now and are working with retailers to launch in store.
-It will be focussed around alpine living.
-They’ve even hired a Sales Director and an Apparel Brand Director, who comes with experience from top brands such as Nørrona, Salewa, Millet.
+It will be focused around alpine living.
+They've even hired a Sales Director and an Apparel Brand Director, who comes with experience from top brands such as Nørrona, Salewa, Millet.

 Fondest ski memory